Fast Intra-kernel Isolation and Security with IskiOS: Enhancing Security with PKK

 {\System} also needs to protect \emph{physmap}, the direct map of physical memory used in kernel space~\cite{ret2dir:UsenixSec14}.
-Physmap facilitates dynamic kernel memory allocation, but it also leads to address aliasing---more than one virtual addresses mapping to the same physical address.
-To prevent buffer overreads from reading the kernel code segment through its mapping in physmap, {\System} dedicates a separate kernel protection key to physmap and disables read and write access to it by default.
-Authorized kernel subsystems (e.g., SLAB allocators~\cite{UnderstandingLinux2:BovetCesati}) can gain access to physmap by flipping the appropriate \texttt{pkru} bits as necessary.
+Physmap facilitates dynamic kernel memory allocation, but it also causes address aliasing---more than one virtual address mapping to the same physical address.
+To prevent buffer overreads from reading the kernel code segment through its mapping in physmap, {\System} ensures that both mappings of the kernel code segment (including the one in physmap) use the same reserved kernel protection key.